elysiumphase/node-uri/README.md

 - lower and upper case.

 **Note**:
+- if one of userinfo, path, query or fragment component cannot be decoded, it will be ignored;
 - native function `decodeURI` does not support IDNs and cannot properly work with `encodeURI` since the function is based on an outdated standard;
-- to stay fully **RFC-3986** compliant, scheme and host are put in lowercase.
+- to stay fully **RFC-3986** compliant, scheme and host are put in lowercase;
+- to only use with [encodeSitemapURL](#encodesitemapurluri-options).

 <br/>